1. Animals Want to Live; They Love Life and Fear Death.

 Of the planet’s nearly 7 billion humans, roughly 1 billion people are malnourished and 6 million children starve to death every year.

-Please learn more about the ways animal farming contributes to global food insecurity and hunger, here.
+To learn more about the ways animal farming contributes to global food insecurity and hunger, visit A Well-Fed World.

 6. Animal Agriculture’s Impact on Climate and Environment